bradleyherrin/PS-Scripts/README.md

 # PS-Scripts
-Various Powershell scripts I've created for work
+This repo contains various Powershell scripts I've created for work.
+Each script folder will contain a readme file of its own that explains more about the script.